 The term “web design” can mean different things to different people.
 To many people, web design simply means the creation of a website.
+There are many different companies that specialise in web design such as Influce, there are there to help make your website more appealing to potential clients.
 But for most of us who have been involved in creating websites, we prefer to see web design is a very specific (and important) part of the web development process.

 There are many aspects of creating a website.
 These can include understanding web design trends, planning, design, markup, programming, testing, adding content, and more.